bhumukul-raj/jupyter-ollama-ai/jupyterlab-ai-assistant/README.md

   "maxTokens": 4096,
   "defaultTemperature": 0.7,
   "requestTimeout": 60,
-  "debugMode": false
+  "debugMode": false,
+  "dataScienceOptimization": true,
+  "adaptiveTimeouts": true
 }
 ```

 ## 💻 System Requirements

 For the best experience, we recommend:
-- A system with at least 8GB RAM
+- A system with at least 8GB RAM (16GB+ recommended for data science workloads)
 - Sufficient disk space for Ollama models (models range from 1GB to 10GB+ each)
 - A modern web browser (Chrome, Firefox, Safari, Edge)
 - Python 3.8 or newer
+- For data science features: At least 4 CPU cores for optimal performance

 ## 🔧 Troubleshooting